Laci1953/HiTech-C-compiler-enhanced/README.md

 - OPTIM.COM
 - ZAS.COM (starting from the Hector Peraza’s ZSM4 published on GitHub)

+The included .COM files are built to be used on RC2014 + SC108 hardware configuration.

 The resulting C toolset can be customized to be used on any available 128KB RAM Z80 hardware system configuration ( RC2014 provided with SC108, SC114, SC118 or the Phillip Stevens memory module, or any other configuration).

 The CP/M must be setup using the PutSys from the folder PutSys.